skip to content

 Protect yourself and others

-Actions we can take to reduce the risk of catching COVID-19 or other respiratory illness and passing it on to others include:
+You can take simple practical steps to reduce the risk of catching COVID-19 or other respiratory illness and passing it on to others by:

-The UK Government has published guidance on measures to reduce the spread of COVID-19 and other respiratory illnesses.
+For further information, see The UK Government’s guidance on measures to reduce the spread of COVID-19 and other respiratory illnesses.

 Practical safety measures